-Council’s City of Lights initiative aims to activate the city by bringing spaces to life and people together to celebrate our enviable lifestyle, support small businesses and create a strong local economy.
-Locations delivered in 2018-19 include Auchenflower, Kelvin Grove, Moorooka, Mount Gravatt, Windsor and Wynnum West.
+Council’s creative lighting projects aim to activate the city, bring people together to celebrate our enviable lifestyle, support small businesses and create a strong local economy.
+Creative lighting projects delivered in 2019-20 include Corinda, Inala, Milton, Spring Hill, West End and Wynnum.

-Find out about the lighting up of other Council assets including Story Bridge, Brisbane City Hall and William Jolly Bridge.
+Find out about the lighting up of other Council assets including Story Bridge and Brisbane City Hall.

 Temporary Art Program